Click here for the PDF version

 Tehillah/Psalm 119:92 “If Your Torah had not been my delight, I would have perished in my affliction.”

 Tehillah/Psalm 119:143 “Distress and anguish have found me; Your commands are my delight.”

-As we can clearly see from these verses the object of Dawiḏ’s delight was the witnesses, Torah and commands of יהוה!
+As we can clearly see from these verses, the object of the psalmist’s delight was the witnesses, Torah and commands of יהוה!

-As we stop and ponder on this and see exactly what Dawiḏ took great pleasure in, we have to question the motives of some who claim to follow the Creator yet delight not in His witnesses, Torah and commands.
+As we stop and ponder on this and see exactly what the psalmist took great pleasure in, we have to question the motives of some who claim to follow the Creator yet delight not in His witnesses, Torah and commands..

-עֵ – This is the letter ‘ayin’ and in the ancient alphabet this letter is pictured as , which is ‘an eye’ and represents the idea of ‘seeing and watching’, as well as ‘knowledge’, as the eye is the window of knowledge.
+The original pictograph for this letter is: and represents the idea of ‘seeing and watching’, as well as ‘knowledge’ as the eye is the window of knowledge..

-ד– This is the letter ‘dalet’, which in the ancient script is pictured as , which is a ‘tent door’.
-It can also have the meaning of a back and forth movement as one goes back and forth through a tent door and so speaks of an access point.
+The ancient script has this letter as and is pictured as a ‘tent door’.
+It can also have the meaning of ‘a back-and-forth movement’, as one goes back and forth through a tent door, and so speaks of an access point.
 It can also carry the meaning of ‘dangle’ or hanging as the tent door would hang from the roof pole of the tent.
-It speaks a great deal in terms of understanding the door of the tent of appointment as the only means of access, which teaches us our need to properly guard and perform the Sabbaths and Feasts of יהוה as He has commanded us to and not neglect the commanded set-apart gathering on His set-apart days that is commanded.
+It speaks a great deal in terms of understanding the door of the tent of appointment as the only means of access..

 The Word of יהוה shall be a witness against those who are not ‘looking’ at His Word and guarding to do it!